Updated on: 2026-02-27

 What Is a Threat Intelligence Feed?

-Unlike simple threat feeds, which just give information, threat intelligence feeds add to raw data such critical context that security teams can zero in on the relevant and urgent threats.
-For example, VMRay’s Threat Intelligence solution extends beyond traditional feeds through additional context layers used to enhance the accuracy and usability of threat insights.
+Unlike simple threat feeds, which just give information, threat intelligence feeds add context to raw data so that security teams can pinpoint relevant and urgent threats.
+For example, VMRay’s Threat Intelligence solution delivers behavior-based malware insights, mapped threat indicators, and investigation-ready artifacts drawn directly from sandbox analysis to support faster, evidence-driven response decisions..

-Open-source feeds are usually free, which includes data coming out of open security communities, malware analysis platforms, and government sources.
-Most open-source feeds lack much in depth and reliability, so their best use is part of a greater intelligence strategy.
+- Open-source feeds are usually free.
+They include threat intelligence data from open security communities, malware analysis platforms, and government sources.
+Most open-source feeds lack depth and reliability, so their best use is part of a greater intelligence strategy.

-Commercial Feeds are brought and gather data on threats from proprietary sources.
-They assure high accuracy, timeliness, and context.
-The VMRay intelligence feed represents such a category.
-It provides contextually enriched insight through its advanced malware analysis and detection technology that makes for comprehensive coverage.
+- Commercial feeds are not free and they gather data on threats from proprietary sources.
+This category of feeds assures high accuracy, timeliness, and context and includes the VMRay intelligence feed.
+This feed uses advanced malware analysis and detection technology that provides enriched insights and makes for comprehensive coverage.

-Community-Based Feeds rely on collective intelligence shared among security professionals who know and trust each other.
-When these threats are very niche or sector-specific , added context may be required for these feeds to become useful operationally.
+- Community-based feeds rely on collective intelligence shared among security professionals who know and trust each other.
+When these threats are very niche or sector-specific , additional context may be required for these feeds to become useful to others.

-Government & NGO Feeds Agencies like the FBI and DHS provide feeds like InfraGard and AIS, respectively, which are targeted toward critical infrastructure protection.
-Though very useful, they usually have limited scopes; therefore, in a wider strategy, their role will be supplementary.
+- Government & NGO feeds come from agencies like the FBI and DHS which provide InfraGard and AIS, respectively.
+These feeds are targeted toward critical infrastructure protection.
+Though very useful, they usually have limited scopes and are used to supplement a wider strategy.

 How Do Threat Intelligence Feeds Work?

-Automate Data Collection: Feeds pull data from various sources, including open-source platforms and specialized tools like VMRay’s malware analysis solution
+- Automate Data Collection: Feeds pull data from various sources, including open-source platforms, and from specialized tools like VMRay’s malware analysis solution .

-Convert and Analyze Data: The data gets normalized and analyzed for patterns; threat intelligence reports are created to drive both strategic and tactical responses.
+- Convert and Analyze Data: The data is normalized and analyzed for patterns and cyber threat intelligence reports are created to drive both strategic and tactical responses.

-Disseminate Insights: The findings are shared in several formats with teams and decision-makers-be it at the executive level for strategic decisions, or at the level of security managers who will make operational and tactical decisions.
+- Disseminate Insights: The findings are shared in several formats with teams and decision-makers, whether at the executive level for strategic decisions, or with security managers who make operational and tactical decisions.

 What sets the VMRay feed apart is that these steps are automated with minimum human intervention.
-Its various deep analysis capabilities, like malware detection through sandboxing, transform raw data into actionable intelligence with high fidelity and fast decision-making.
+Its various deep analysis capabilities, like malware detection through sandboxing, transform raw data into actionable intelligence with high accuracy and supports fast decision-making.

 Threat Intelligence Feeds Workflow